goshippo/shippo-python-sdk/README.md

 ## Debug HTTP Client

-The Python SDK returns schema models directly rather than wrapping the response in an envelope along with additional request/response details (status code, raw json, etc).
+The Shippo Python SDK returns schema models directly rather than wrapping the response in an envelope along with additional request/response details (status code, raw json, etc).
 However, there are times when the underlying http information is useful so a 'debug' client is provided.
 Using this client, you can retrieve the `requests.PreparedRequest` and `requests.Response` from the most recent API call.